All about athlete's foot

 The fungus that causes athlete’s foot, tinea pedis, usually irritates the skin between the toes, often causing itching, burning, and stinging.
 Other symptoms include blisters, cracking or peeling of the skin, and excessive dryness on the foot.
 While the fourth and fifth toes are the most commonly affected, other parts of the foot can develop athlete’s foot as well.
 Although contagious, it might interest you to know that it’s not uncommon for one foot to be more susceptible to the fungus than the other.

 Sometimes athlete’s foot can be easily treated with over-the-counter medication; however, going toe to toe with this fungus isn’t always easy.
-If over the counter treatment doesn’t work or if you frequently get return infections, it’s best to hot foot it over to your healthcare provider in order to find an appropriate treatment plan.
+If self-treatment doesn’t work or if you frequently get return infections, it’s best to hot foot it over to your healthcare provider in order to find an appropriate treatment plan.
 S/he will most likely prescribe a cream or oral medication to combat the problem.
 If you notice excessive redness, swelling, drainage, fever, or if you have diabetes and suspect you have athlete’s foot, you should consult your provider immediately, prior to trying to treat the infection on your own.
-At Columbia, students can make an appointment with Medical Services online by logging in to Open Communicator, or by calling x4-2284.
+At Columbia, students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 As you’ve noticed, “Horny-Toed,” when the fungal infection of athlete's foot finds its way under the toenails (also known as onychomycosis or toenail fungus), it is next to impossible to get rid of with over-the-counter athlete's foot creams.
 Luckily, as you pointed out, there are prescription medications that usually do the trick in cases such as yours.
 Of course, there are side-effects associated with just about any medication — it's a matter of weighing the pros and cons of drug treatment versus alternative treatment, or none at all, before deciding what to do.
 You, too, may want to consider speaking with your health care provider about your options and the pros and cons of each.
 Read Toenail fungus from the Go Ask Alice! archives for more information on symptoms, prevention, and treatment of toenail fungus.